sharklightning/Mochitsuki/README.md

 ## Prerequisites

 You will need your own OpenAI account and API key.
-You can sign up for one [here][].
+You can sign up for one [here](https://openai.com/product).

 Optionally, if you would like to automatically import cards/decks in Mochi, you will also need an API key from Mochi.